Friday the 13th (1980 film): Home media

 Paramount Home Entertainment first released Friday the 13th on VHS in 1981 in a gatefold-style package.
 The same year, Betamax, LaserDisc, and CED Videodisc editions were distributed.
 The film was reissued by Paramount on VHS in the fall of 1988, and again in 1994 in conjunction with the tape distribution companies Gateway and in Extended Play!.
 The film was given a fourth and final VHS release by Paramount in 2002, featuring alternate cover artwork.

 Paramount released the film for the first time on DVD October 19, 1999 as part of the Paramount Widescreen Collection line.
 The disc sold 32,497 units.
 On February 3, 2009, Paramount released the film again on DVD and Blu-ray in an unrated uncut, for the first time in the United States (previous VHS, LaserDisc, and DVD releases included the R-rated theatrical version).
 The uncut version of the film contains approximately 11 seconds of previously unreleased footage.

 In 2011, the uncut version of Friday the 13th was released in a 4-disc DVD collection with the first three sequels.
 It was again included in two Blu-ray sets: Friday the 13th: The Complete Collection, released in 2013 and Friday the 13th: The Ultimate Collection, in 2018.
 Paramount's Blu-ray was re-released as a 40th Anniversary Limited Edition steelbook in 2020.
 In 2020, to celebrate the film's 40th anniversary, Shout!
-Factory released a 4K scan of the original film, as well as parts 2—4, in a complete series box set.
-In 2022, the film was released on Blu-ray in new 4K Ultra HD and grossed $60,507.
+Factory released a 4K scan of the original film, as well as parts 2—4, in a complete series box set on Blu-ray.
+In 2022, the film was released on Blu-ray in 4K Ultra HD and grossed $60,507.